 Don’t make it personal

 Make your criticism about work or behavior you’d like to see change, not about personality or personal attributes.
 Give criticism without being critical of the other person and recognize barriers that might be in their way.
 Follow up with offering up why it’ll be beneficial to the other person to change their behavior.
 For example, “I know we have a crazy schedule.
 Try to stick to your deadlines next time to avoid making your workload even heavier the following week,” will be much better received than saying, “you’re too slow and need to keep up with your deadlines.”
-These phrases, on the other hand, can make any argument worse.

 Vague comments won’t be taken seriously, and it’s much more effective to give specific feedback.
 For example, “I’d love to see more graphs and images included in your presentations,” or “This room could be used as an office if you removed some of the clutter.”
 That way, the other person will know exactly how and what to improve in the future.